-The only difference is that since Roth IRAs are not tax-deferred plans, you will need to pay tax on those funds during the rollover.
+The only difference is that since Roth IRAs are not tax-deferred plans, you will need to pay taxes on those funds during the rollover.
 You won’t, however, be subject to the 10% withdrawal penalty.
 Of course, when you start taking withdrawals from a Roth IRA, you don’t pay tax at that time.
-A traditional IRA is tax-deferred, so the rollover process is treated the same as a 401(k) rollover.
+A traditional IRA grows tax-deferred, so the rollover process is treated the same as a 401(k) rollover.

 Choosing between a 401(k) and a 403(b) is largely dependent on your occupation and the type of employer you have.
 If you work for a for-profit company, you’re likely to have access to a 401(k), while employees of non-profit organizations and government employers often have access to a 403(b).

 Beyond availability, your choice should also be influenced by your financial goals, risk tolerance, and the specific features of the plan, including employer matches, investment options, and fees.

 While this guide provides a basic understanding of these plans, the nuances can be complex.
 You may want to consult with financial advisors, such as a certified financial planner or a registered investment adviser, who can provide personalized advice based on your individual circumstances.

 Both 401(k) and 403(b) plans are powerful tools for retirement savings.
 They offer tax advantages, potential employer contributions, and a range of investment options.
 Whether you have access to a 401(k) or a 403(b) largely depends on your employer, but either way, these plans can form a crucial part of your retirement savings plan.